 Add Your tagsClose

-MaskTracker+ turns the Mask Tracker of After Effects into a comprehensive planar tracking station that allows you to do much more with the tracker than just moving masks.
+MaskTracker+ turns the Mask Tracker in After Effects into a comprehensive planar tracking station that allows you to do much more than just move masks.

-Corner Pin Create a corner pin based on a mask track.
-Just place the corners on the current frame where they should be and MaskTracker+ adds keyframes to move it with the mask. in addition to the normal corner pin also CC Power Pin and Red Giant Warp corner pin are supported.
+Corner Pin – Create a corner pin based on a mask track.
+Just place the corners on the current frame where they should be and MaskTracker+ will add keyframes to move it with the mask.
+In addition to the normal corner pin, CC Power Pin and Red Giant Warp corner pin are also supported.

-Stabilized Precomps The popular stabilized precomps of MochaImport+ are also available in MaskTracker+.
-Track an object with the mask tracker and MaskTracker+ creates a precomp for you that shows a stabilized view on the tracked object.
-In this stabilized setting you can do any kinds of modifications and everything you do is also automatically applied to the original perspective.
-This is a life saver for retouch, painting and removal jobs.
+Stabilized Precomps – The popular stabilized precomps of MochaImport+ are also available in MaskTracker+.
+Track an object with the mask tracker and MaskTracker+ will create a precomp with a stabilized view of the tracked object.
+In this stabilized setting, when you can make any kind of modification, everything you do is automatically also applied to the original perspective.
+This is a life saver for retouching, painting and removal jobs.

-Stabilize Footage Stabilize shaky footage based on a mask track.
-MaskTracker+ can either eliminate the movement completely or create an advanced stabilization rig where you can fine tune the amount of smoothness for position scale and rotation independently.
+Stabilize Footage – Stabilize shaky footage based on a mask track.
+MaskTracker+ can either eliminate the movement completely, or create an advanced stabilization rig that allows you to independently fine tune the amount of smoothness for position, scale and rotation.

-Move Masks If you have several masks moving in the same way, you can save time by just tracking one mask and applying the tracking data from it to the other masks.
+Move Masks If you have several masks moving in the same way, you can save time by simply tracking one of them and then applying its tracking data to the other masks.